sgpinkus/JsonSchema/README.md

   },
   "required": ["firstName", "lastName", "email", "_id"] }';

-// JsonDocs does the dereferencing, and acts as a cache of loaded JSON docs.
+// JsonDocs does the dereferencing, and also caches any loaded JSON docs.
+Without a loader it wont
+// try to loader external resources though.
 $jsonDocs = new JsonDocs();
 $schema = new JsonSchema($jsonDocs->loadDocStr($schema, 'file:///tmp/some-unique-fake-uri'));
 $valid = $schema->validate(json_decode($json));